ethers-io/ethers.js/docs/v5/api/signer/README.md

 #### Note

-A **Wallet** instance is immuatable, so if you wish to change the Provider, you may use the [connect](/v5/api/signer/#Signer-connect) method to create a new instance connected to the desired provider.
+A **Wallet** instance is immutable, so if you wish to change the Provider, you may use the [connect](/v5/api/signer/#Signer-connect) method to create a new instance connected to the desired provider.

 #### *wallet* . **publicKey** => *string< [DataHexString](/v5/api/utils/bytes/#DataHexString)< 65 > >*